SovereignCloudStack/standards/Standards/scs-xxxx-v1-provider-network-standard.md

 In OpenStack, ownership of resources is generally tracked through projects, and, as per default policy, only members of a project have access to its resources
 This is also true for CSP-managed resources, such as provider networks, which have to be created in a CSP-internal project, and are initially only accessible in this project.

-The Network API's Role Based Access Control (RBAC) extension can then be used to share it with other projects.
+The Networking API's Role Based Access Control (RBAC) extension can then be used to share it with other projects.
 RBAC rules for networks support the two actions `access_as_external` and `access_as_shared`, and can be created automatically on `openstack network create` with the options `--external` and `--share`.

 * `access_as_external` allows networks to be used as external gateway for virtual routers in the target projects.
 Such networks are in the following referred to as _external networks_.